roman-milk/roman-milk.github.io/best-present-ever.md

  "Oh, Matthew," she weakly said, her face flush, "I, um, we can't."

  "Mom, there is nothing more natural than sex and nothing more pure than intimacy between a mother and son," I suggested, as I tossed her panties onto the floor.
 "It's quite frankly the most natural thing in the world."
-Report_Story #2